 - Network instances

 You can use transit routers to connect the following network instances.
-This way, you can enable cloud resource communication, cross-region communication, and communication between cloud resources and on-premises resources.
+This way, you can enable communication between cloud resources, communication between resources in different regions, and communication between cloud resources and on-premises resources.

 - Virtual private clouds (VPCs)